-Much like any joint in your body, the sacroiliac joint can become inflamed and cause lower back pain, as well as pain in the buttocks, hips, or legs.
+Much like any joint in your body, a sacroiliac joint can become inflamed.
+This inflammation can cause lower back pain as well as pain in the buttocks, hips or legs.
 However, a common procedure used to diagnose and treat this condition is a sacroiliac joint steroid injection.

 What is it?

 A sacroiliac joint steroid injection involves introducing a numbing medicine and/or steroid into the problematic joint in an effort to relieve pain.
-The procedure begins with your doctor cleansing and numbing the injection site.
+The procedure begins with your physician cleansing and numbing the injection site.
 First, a small amount of contrast dye will be injected into the joint.
-This will allow your doctor to use an x-ray device (called a fluoroscope) that’s capable of viewing the dye and ensuring the medication is only injected into the proper area.
-Your doctor will then inject a mixture of anesthetic and anti-inflammatory cortisone into the joint, completing the procedure.
+This will allow your physician to use an x-ray device (called a fluoroscope) that’s capable of viewing the dye and ensuring the medication is only injected into the proper area.
+Your physician will then inject a mixture of anesthetic and anti-inflammatory cortisone into the joint, completing the procedure.

-If you experience pain relief after your sacroiliac joint steroid injection, your doctor can reasonably conclude that your pain was a result of that specific joint.
+If you experience pain relief after your sacroiliac joint steroid injection, your physician can reasonably conclude that your pain was a result of that specific joint.
 This will allow further treatment and potentially longer-lasting pain relief remedies.
-However, if your pain does not subside, there may be another root cause behind your lower back, hip, buttock, or leg pain.
+However, if your pain does not subside, there may be another root cause behind the pain in your lower back, hip, buttock or leg.

 If a sacroiliac joint steroid injection or other conservative procedure has failed to diagnose or treat your pain, contact Laser Spine Institute today.
-Whether your back or neck pain is a result of spondylolisthesis, or spinal stenosis, or if it is caused by a bulging disc, herniated disc, or other degenerative disc disease, we can help.
-Our innovative, safe, and effective outpatient procedures may be able to help you rediscover your life without back or neck pain, all within a few short hours.
+Whether your neck or back pain is a result of spondylolisthesis, spinal stenosis, a bulging disc, a herniated disc or other degenerative disc disease, we can help.
+Our innovative outpatient procedures may be able to help you find relief from neck and back pain.